INRIA Researcher / University of Lyon

 - I am very happy to participate to the French ANR project MapReduce, lead by Gabriel Antoniu.
 Our first paper presenting an original implementation of MapReduce for large scale Desktop Grid has been presented in November at the 3PGCIC conference at Fukuoka, Japan.

-- Mini-Course on MapReduce : I'm giving a little serie of short classes on MapReduce Runtime Environments, in 2012 at the University of Heidelberg in Germany, in 2013 at the ERAD-NE 2013 school at Salvador de Bahia in Brazil !
+- Mini-Course on MapReduce : I'm giving a little serie of short classes on MapReduce Runtime Environments, in 2012 at the University of Heidelberg in Germany, in 2013 at the ERAD-NE 2013 school at Salvador de Bahia in Brazil, in 2014 at the BBU, Cluj-Napoca in Romania, Paris XIII and ENS-Lyon in France !
 Here is the page that will gradually contain more and more material about the course.

 - New member of the editorial board of Springer Cluster Computing Journal 2014: Member of HPDC, AINA, Euro-Par, 2013: Member of HPDC, CCGRID, CloudCom, , eScience, SBAC-PAD, FedICI, BDDS, NPC, HPCC, HPDIC,